Hampton, Virginia: Colonial history

 In December 1606, three ships carrying men and boys left England on a mission sponsored by a proprietary company.
 Led by Captain Christopher Newport, they sailed across the Atlantic Ocean to North America.
 After a long voyage, they first landed at the entrance to the Chesapeake Bay on the south shore at a place they named Cape Henry (for Henry Frederick, Prince of Wales, the elder son of their king).

 During the first few days of exploration, they identified the site of Old Point Comfort (which they originally named "Point Comfort") as a strategic defensive location at the entrance to the body of water that became known as Hampton Roads.
 This is formed by the confluence of the Elizabeth, Nansemond, and James rivers.
 The latter is the longest river in Virginia.

-Weeks later, on May 14, 1607, they established the first permanent English settlement in the present-day United States about 25 mi further inland from the Bay which became the site of fortifications during the following 200 years.
+Weeks later, on May 14, 1607, they established the first permanent English settlement in the present-day United States at Jamestown, Virginia, about 25 mi further inland from the Bay, which became the site of fortifications during the following 200 years.

 Slightly south, near the entrance to Hampton River, the colonists seized the Native American community of Kecoughtan under Virginia's Governor, Sir Thomas Gates.
 The colonists established their own small town, with a small Anglican church (known now as St. John's Episcopal Church), on July 9, 1610.
 This came to be known as part of Hampton.
 (With Jamestown having been abandoned in 1699, Hampton claims to be the oldest continuously occupied English settlement in the United States.)
 Hampton was named for Henry Wriothesley, 3rd Earl of Southampton, an important leader of the Virginia Company of London, for whom the Hampton River, Hampton Roads and Southampton County were also named.
 The area became part of Elizabeth Cittie [sic] in 1619, Elizabeth River Shire in 1634, and was included in Elizabeth City County when it was formed in 1643.
 By 1680, the settlement was known as Hampton, and it was incorporated as a town in 1705 and became the seat of Elizabeth City County.

 In the latter part of August 1619, the White Lion, a privateer captained by John Colyn Jope and sailing under a Dutch letter of marque, delivered approximately 20 enslaved Africans, from the present-day region of Angola to Point Comfort.
 They had been removed by its crew from a Portuguese slave ship, the "São João Bautista".
 These were the first recorded slaves from Africa in the Thirteen Colonies.
 John Rolfe, the widower of Pocahontas, wrote in a letter that he was at Point Comfort and witnessed the arrival of the first Africans.
 The Bantu from Angola were considered indentured servants, but in effect, were to be slaves.
 Two of the first Africans to arrive were Anthony and Isabella.
 Their child, the first of African descent born in North America, was born baptized January 1624.